Week 03 | Context-Aware Computing

 Saul Greenberg has investigated Proxemic Interaction that builds on Proxemics by Edward T. Hall and many of the ideas above.

 Bret Victor and collaborators are hoping to create a more humane representation of thought.
 The first prototype was called Dynamicland or Realtalk.
-Originally developed at the Dynamicland space and right now at UCSF.
+Originally developed at the Dynamicland space.

 Homework #